HippolyteGuigon/OCR_model_benchmark/README.md

 # OCR_model_benchmark

-The goal of this repository is to benchmark the most recent and popular OCR algorithms
+The goal of this repository is to benchmark the most recent and popular OCR algorithms.

+These models will be tested on the FUNSD Dataset (https://guillaumejaume.github.io/FUNSD/) and benchmarked on the obtained metrics

 ## Build Status